Skip to content

 Why woodland management?

-Many of our local spaces require care and maintenance, particularly due to their fragmented nature and a lack of funding and capacity in highly urbanised regions like Greater Manchester.
+Many of our urban woodlands require care and maintenance, particularly due to their fragmented nature and a lack of funding and capacity in highly urbanised regions like Greater Manchester.

 Our work is vital to meet the targets of Greater Manchester’s 5-year Environmental Plan – helping ensure that our communities have access to green space, active travel networks and potential for environmental education.

-Shockingly over the past ten years, 44% of species have decreased in abundance, largely due to habitat loss and degradation.
-We are committed to the restoration of this.
-Using Biodiversity Action Plans and biological data from the Greater Manchester Ecology Unit, habitat management will focus on priority species, building healthier and more resilient ecosystems for local nature recovery.
+Shockingly, over the past ten years, 44% of species have decreased in abundance, largely due to habitat lossfragmentation and degradation.
+We are committed to addressing this.
+Using Biodiversity Action Plans and biological data from the Greater Manchester Ecology Unit, our habitat management work focuses on priority species to build healthier, more resilient ecosystems for local nature recovery.
+By aligning with the Local Nature Recovery Strategy, we’re using the nature network to target actions where they will deliver the greatest benefits for biodiversity.

 Projects